shakurocom/InfinityScrollView/README.md

 ## Usage

-Just create `InfinityScrollView` programmatically or in storyboard. `InfinityScrollView` must have a data source and delegate objects.
-The data source must adopt the `InfinityScrollViewDataSource` protocol and the delegate must adopt the `InfinityScrollViewDelegate` protocol.
+Just create `InfinityScrollView` programmatically or in the storyboard.
+Take into account that `InfinityScrollView` must have the data source and the delegate objects.
+The data source needs to adopt the `InfinityScrollViewDataSource` protocol and the delegate has to adopt the `InfinityScrollViewDelegate` protocol.
 The data source provides the views that `InfinityScrollView` will display.
-The delegate allows to respond to scrolling events.
+The delegate allows you to respond to scrolling events.

-Have a look at the [InfinityScrollView_Example](https://github.com/shakurocom/InfinityScrollView/tree/main/InfinityScrollView_Example) (perform `pod install` before usage)
+Take a look at the [InfinityScrollView_Example](https://github.com/shakurocom/InfinityScrollView/tree/main/InfinityScrollView_Example) (you need to perform `pod install` before before using it).

 ## License